Category Archives: Gender Politics

 Hey WaPo, Do You See What I See?

-The Washington Post has published an article acknowledging the results of a poll that shows that 57% of Americans favor the GOP’s general policy positions regarding the trans agenda, which work to protect children from the transgender ideology that is being foisted upon them from multiple sources.
+The Washington Post has published an article acknowledging the results of a poll that shows that 57% of Americans favor the GOP’s general policy positions regarding the trans agenda, favoring their work to protect children from the transgender ideology that is being foisted upon them from multiple sources.

 As you might expect, their article is still teeming with buzz-words used in the typical leftist word salad.
 So, if this article represents a pivot on WaPo’s part to reconcile with America’s moral majority, it’s a slow pivot.